Meet the instructors that help deliver great, inspiring classes helping you live well.

 Laraine Lippincott considers herself a yoga nerd and has been teaching yoga for 12 years.
 She started studying yoga while a student at Wellesley College and now specializes in Gentle Yoga.
 In her classes, she offers a fusion of Kripalu postures, Anusara heart openers, Kali Ray Triyoga flows and Kundalini breath work and mantras.
 A registered teacher with Yoga Alliance, she is also certified in Pilates, Kripalu Yoga Dance, Radiant Child Yoga, and Yoga Dance for Special Populations, and continues her studies for her Yoga Therapy certification through the International Association of Yoga Therapists.
 She has a Masters in Education and a Masters in Fine Arts, both from Boston University.

-Sensei Lisauskas holds fourth-degree black belts in both Seirenkai Karate and Seirenkai Jujitsu.
+Sensei Lisauskas holds fifth-degree black belts in both Seirenkai Karate and Seirenkai Jujitsu.
 He began his martial arts training in 1990 and received his first black belt in 1995.
 He began teaching in New York and Massachusetts in the 1990s and internationally in 2002.
-He currently teaches Karate at Emerson Hospital, Brandeis University and Babson College.
+He currently teaches Karate at the Emerson Wellness Center, Brandeis University and Babson College.
 He also serves as a Director of the International Seirenkai Organization.
 A nationally recognized innovator in public policy and city administration, Sensei Lisauskas brings outstanding communication and leadership skills to the Emerson community in his teaching of Seirenkai Karate.

 Julie Lorden, PT, DPT